meldissa/p2-movie-quiz/README.md

 __Confirmation Modals__:

-The Clear Scores, Play Again and Return Home modals act as a confirmation for the user choice which will have a direct consequence, and this acts as an additional barrier for user to confirm their choice and a warning of the consequence if the action taken.
-With the additional of the modals, I kept in mind the UX of the website, as sometimes the user can accidentally select a button, so with the addition of these modal this will stop any unwanted button pressing reducing the user's experience. as the direct action will not be carried out without further user confirmation.
+The Clear Scores, Play Again and Return Home modals act as a confirmation for the user choice which will have a direct consequence, and this acts as an additional barrier for user to confirm their choice and a warning of the consequence if the action is taken.
+With the additional of the modals, I kept in mind the UX of the website, as sometimes the user can accidentally select a button, so with the addition of these modals this will stop any unwanted button pressing reducing the user's experience.
+The direct action will not be carried out without further user confirmation.
 For example, clearing the highscores table when the user does not want to do so.

 ### Future Features <a name="future-features"></a>